bhavana05-2004/Disease-Prediction-Toolkit/README.md

 # Disease-Prediction-Toolkit
-ML project to predict diseases using Logistic Regression, Decision Tree, and Random Forest.
+ML project to predict diseases using Logistic Regression and Random Forest.

 🩺 Disease Predictor using Machine Learning